We are rolling out our first-ever internship program in !

 The process for referring an intern is the same process as referring a full time employee.
 The instructions for doing so are documented here.
 There is no need for your referral to apply through our careers page once you have referred them in Greenhouse.

 If your team is selected to have an intern, the recruiter will reach out via slack to request your job description and interview plan.
 The hiring manager will be required to develop a job description following the steps in the handbook.
 Once finalized, the recruiter will get the role set up in Greenhouse, posted to our job boards, and then create a private slack channel for the hiring team to stay aligned throughout the interview process.
 From there the recruiter will begin sourcing, recruiting, and scheduling interviews.

 - Prior to the internship start date, each intern manager will create an Internship Plan that breaks down the interns’ summer project schedule week by week (Weeks can be combined if needed.
 For example “Weeks 1-2, Weeks 3-6, Weeks 7-9, Weeks 10-12).
-This plan will be shared with the interns during their first week so they can know what to expect for the summer.
+This plan will be shared with the interns during their first week so they can know what to expect for the summer and provide clarity/direction.

 Wage and Hour Guidelines

 - Prior to the internship program, compliance information for managing an hourly intern will be shared with each intern manager.
 The manager must also share this information with each intern on Day 1.

 - We use Rippling to report/approve internship working hours.